EllaFoxo/Amplify-Probe/README.md

 # Amplify Toolhead
-A Voron toolhead with integrated load cell.
+A Voron toolhead with integrated load cell for Z probing and bed meshing.

 ## FAQ